jgeewax/gaetestbed/README.markdown

 The full documentation for this project is located [http://gaetestbed.geewax.org/index.html](http://gaetestbed.geewax.org/index.html)

+## Special note

+Now that I work for Google, 20% of my time is spent porting GAE Testbed to be part of the Python SDK.
+As a result, don't expect many new features on this project...

 ## Introduction
 Writing tests for AppEngine applications seems more difficult to me than it should be.
 This project is a set of base test cases to make it simple to test